 Virtually all of our merchandise is manufactured by third-party factories located outside of the United States.
-These products are imported and are subject to U.S. and Canadian customs laws, which impose tariffs, anti-dumping and countervailing duties on certain imported products, including textiles, apparel, footwear and accessories.
+These products are imported and are subject to U.S. and Canadian customs laws, which impose tariffs, anti-dumping and countervailing duties on certain imported products, including textiles, apparel, footwear, and accessories.
 We currently are not restricted by any such duties in the operation of our business.
-In addition, custom duties and tariffs do not comprise a material portion of the cost of our products.